department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/fully-developed-claims.md

 <br>

-**Note:** This information serves as a 5103 Notice about the medical and supporting evidence you’ll need to provide to support your disability claim.<br>
+**Note:** We’re required by law to tell you which evidence you’ll need to provide to support your disability claim.
+The information above serves as this notification (called “section 5103 notice”).<br>

 [Learn how to file a disability claim through the Benefits Delivery at Discharge (BDD) program](/disability/how-to-file-claim/when-to-file/pre-discharge-claim/).<br>